 - 1. Tier 1 leverage ratio of 6% or greater; - 2.
 Return on average assets of 0.0% or greater; and, - 3.
-Institution rating by Thomson Reuters (or successor companies) of 35 or greater.
+Institution rating by S&P Global Market Intelligence (SNL Financial, Bank INSIGHT National Rating) of 35 or greater.

 In the event a depository fails to meet one or more of the above requirements, it still may be eligible for approval, if they meet the definition of "well capitalized" as defined in the federal guidelines adopted pursuant to the Federal Deposit Insurance Corporation Improvement Act of 1991 (FDICIA).
 The FDICIA regulations define "well capitalized" banks or bank holding companies as entities that: